filisko/testable-functions/README.md

 These two classes allow you to use PHP's built-in functions and language constructs (require_once, include, echo, print, etc.) without having to worry about tests.

-You can see a basic [example here](tests/Examples/Email) of production code and its tests along with many comments to make the example clearer.
+You can see a basic [example here](tests/Examples/Email) of production code and its tests, along with many comments to make the example clearer.

 ### Functions class

-This class is like a proxy to PHP functions.
-It uses the `__call` hook internally to forward function calls to PHP, and it also wraps PHP's language constructs like `require_once` inside functions.
+This class is like a proxy for PHP functions.
+It uses the `__call` hook internally to forward function calls to PHP, and it also wraps PHP's language constructs like `require_once` inside functions so that they can be testable.

-Using this class can be particularly useful for code that involves IO operations because later on, the result of those operations can be easily altered for testing purposes.
+Using this class can be particularly useful for code that involves I/O operations because the results of those operations can be easily altered for testing purposes later on.

 Imagine the following production code: